GETTING, KEEPING AND GROWING STABLE EMPLOYMENT

 INCOME ADVANCE LOAN

 The Income Advance Loan was created to meet emergency financial needs of employees.
-A true social innovation, it creates a partnership between employers and local financial institutions that not only provides a responsible lending alternative to help employees meet emergency needs, but also allows them to begin saving and build credit.
+A true social innovation, it creates a partnership between employees, employers and local financial institutions that not only provides a responsible lending alternative to help employees meet emergency needs, but also allows employees to begin saving and build credit.

 The Income Advance Loan component is being studied by Filene’s Research Institute for its potential to be offered nationwide as an alternative to predatory payday lending practices.